loadmill/loadmill-docs/parameters.md

 - `|` Logical OR operator.
 Alias: `||`.
 - `&` Logical AND operator.
 Alias: `&&`.

 May be applied to any two parameters which have values.

+##### True Semantics
 A parameter translates to boolean `true` if and only if
 - It has a value **_and_**
 - The value is not an empty string **_and_**
 - The value is not equal to `false`, `FALSE`, `FaLsE` or any other combination of upper-case and lower-case letters that forms the word `false`.